Cooee and the Echo: Production

 The film was shot near Sydney with bush scenes in the National Park.
 It was the first feature film definitely known to be shot by A. O. Segerberg.

 Reception

 One critic said of the film that "the bush in all its picturesqueness and grandeur was brought vividly to the eyes with astounding clearness and fidelity as to details."

+The film was a financial success.